AsavelaTshonisile/CODSOFT-MYPORTFOLIO/README.md

 # CODSOFT-MYPORTFOLIO
-A portfolio website containing all of my possible professional detalis
+A portfolio website containing all of my possible professional details.